segmentio/topicctl/README.md

 See [this blog post](https://segment.com/blog/easier-management-of-Kafka-topics-with-topicctl/) for more details.

+## Related projects

+Check out the [data-digger](https://github.com/segmentio/data-digger) for a command-line tool that makes it easy to tail and summarize structured data in Kafka.

 ## Roadmap

 We are planning on making some changes to (optionally) remove the ZK dependency and also to support